twin-devs/tracechain/README.md

 - **Compatibility with Multiple Blockchain Networks**: The platform interfaces with various blockchain networks, including `Mantle`, `Celo`, `Zeta`, `Scroll Sepolia`, `Arbitrum`, `Base`, `Polygon zkEVM` and `OKX Testnet`.

 - **Lighthouse Storage using IPFS**: Secure and decentralized storage of product-related data is achieved through programmable storage using the [Lighthouse Storage SDK](https://www.lighthouse.storage/) with the [InterPlanetary File System (IPFS)](https://ipfs.tech/).
 This ensures an immutable and transparent supply chain history.
 The data is stored in an encrypted manner, involving the use of an encryption key by the data publisher.

-- **Waku for Decentralized Payload Delivery**: [Waku](https://docs.waku.org/) is utilized for sending payloads in a decentralized manner, enabling easy decryption.
-This ensures a seamless and interconnected environment for smart contract development and execution across multiple blockchain networks.

 ## Deployment